ShamylZakariya/Platformer/README.md

 ## Dependencies

-Most dependencies are managed by `cargo`, but men plan and god laughs, so `cmake` is required to build `shaderc`, and on linux `libudev` is required to build `gilrs`.
-Probably more, but I developed this on Ubuntu with a ton of dev libs already installed.
+Most dependencies are managed by `cargo`, but men plan and god laughs; on linux `libudev` is required to build `gilrs`.
+Probably more, but I developed this on Ubuntu and Fedora with a ton of dev libs already installed.

 ```bash